 "Energy efficiency" means measures that reduce the amount of electricity or natural gas required to achieve a given end use.
+"Energy efficiency" also includes measures that reduce the total Btus of electricity and natural gas needed to meet the end use or uses.

 "Electric utility" has the same definition as found in Section 16-102 of the Public Utilities Act.